-Dr. Dennis Paustenbach is a board-certified toxicologist and industrial hygienist with nearly 35 years of experience in risk assessment, environmental engineering, ecotoxicology, and occupational health.
-He currently is a consultant within Paustenbach and Associates.
+Dr. Dennis Paustenbach is a board-certified toxicologist and industrial hygienist with nearly 35 years of experience in risk assessment, environmental engineering, toxicology, and occupational health.
+Since April of 2019 he has been the President and senior consultant of Paustenbach and Associates.

-In 1985, he founded ChemRisk, which was on its way to becoming the largest human and ecological risk assessment group in the U.S. They specialized in risk analysis of chemical and radionuclides in air, water, soil, sediments, consumer products, pharmaceuticals and medical devices, from 1985-2019 (except for the years at Exponent).
+In 1985, he founded ChemRisk, which ultimately became the largest human and ecological risk assessment consulting group in the U.S. They specialized in the risk analysis of chemicals and radionuclides in air, water, soil, sediments, consumer products, pharmaceuticals, and medical devices from 1985- 2019 (except for the years at Exponent).

-ChemRisk was a joint venture with McLaren-Hart.
-In 1996, Dennis became President and Chief Executive Officer (CEO) of McLaren-Hart Environmental, a nationwide consulting firm of 600 persons (number 100 in the US at the time).
-He was the youngest professional in the U.S. to head a national environmental firm at \$700M (revenue).
+Initially, in 1987, ChemRisk was a joint venture with McLaren-Hart Environmental, Engineering.
+In 1995, Dennis became President and Chief Executive Officer (CEO) of McLaren-Hart, a nationwide consulting firm of 600 persons (number 100 in the US at the time).
+He was the youngest professional (age 43) in the U.S. to head a national environmental firm, which at that time earned \$700M (revenue).

-In 1997, Dennis joined Exponent and was a Group President responsible for leading the Health Sciences division.
+In 1997, Dennis joined Exponent and was a Group President responsible for leading the Health Sciences division (approximately 140 professionals).
 In 2003, he left Exponent and he restarted ChemRisk as a separate enterprise.
 In 2015, the management team sold the firm to Cardno, an Australian based environmental services firm.
 He was President of Cardno-ChemRisk from 2015 until he left the firm in April 2019.
-He is currently President of Paustenbach and Associates (a firm devoted to Dennis's historical interests in toxicology, occupational hygiene, engineering and risk assessment).
+He is currently the President of Paustenbach and Associates, a firm devoted to Dennis's historical interests in toxicology, occupational hygiene, engineering, and risk assessment.

-Dr. Paustenbach has provided expert witness testimony in public meetings and as many as 500 depositions and three dozen trials concerning the health effects of chemicals in sediments, air, soil, consumer products, groundwater, and the workplace.
-He has been an adjunct professor at five universities.
+Dr. Paustenbach has provided expert witness testimonies in public meetings and as many as 500 depositions and four dozen trials concerning the health effects of chemicals in sediments, air, soil, consumer products, foods, groundwater, and the workplace.
+He has been an adjunct professor at six universities.

-He has been an invited peer reviewer for prominent journals and of proposed regulations.
-Dennis has published approximately 300 peer-reviewed articles and written more than 50 book chapters in the fields of industrial hygiene, human and aquatic toxicology, engineering, and risk assessment.
-His two textbooks on risk assessment are among the most popular that have ever been published and they have been adopted by a number of universities in various countries.
+He has been an invited peer reviewer for prominent journals and for proposed regulations.
+Dennis has published approximately 300 peer-reviewed articles and has written more than 50 book chapters in the fields of industrial hygiene, human and aquatic toxicology, engineering, and risk assessment.
+His two textbooks on risk assessment are among the most popular textbooks that have ever been published in this field, and they have been adopted by a number of universities in various countries.